-Conditional (Continuation on Probationary) Status - The employee receiving this evaluation is falling short of expectations; work performance is unsatisfactory; and the employee is performing below the average of fellow employees.
+Unsatisfactory Completion of Introductory Period - The employee receiving this evaluation is falling short of expectations; work performance is unsatisfactory; and the employee is performing below the average of fellow employees.
 The employee will be told of these shortcomings and what specific improvements are needed.
 Such an evaluation may require the imposition of a Performance Improvement Plan (PIP) and include additional training, greater effort, and better understanding between the supervisor and the employee.
 An employee placed on conditional status should be re-evaluated no later than ninety (90) days from the time at which they were placed on conditional status.
 It is recommended that informal or formal evaluation sessions take place at least every thirty (30) days in order to document the employee's progress toward meeting the stated goals and objectives.
 The employee will receive no salary increases while on conditional status and no retroactive pay will be given when the employee is removed from conditional status.

 3. Other (Unscheduled) Evaluation.
 A performance evaluation may be conducted at any time deemed appropriate by the supervisor to recognize improved or deteriorated performance.
 When a special evaluation is conducted, one of two actions must be taken: